yiisoft/di/README.md

 A service provider is a special class that is responsible for providing complex services or groups of dependencies for the container and extensions of existing services.

-A provider should extend from `Yiisoft\Di\Contracts\ServiceProviderInterface` and must contain a `getDefinitions()` and `getExtensions()` methods.
+A provider should extend from `Yiisoft\Di\ServiceProviderInterface` and must contain a `getDefinitions()` and `getExtensions()` methods.
 It should only provide services for the container and therefore should only contain code that is related to this task.
 It should *never* implement any business logic or other functionality such as environment bootstrap or applying changes to database.